On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 19

-Proportion (%) of cases of nosocomial infections with epidemiological investigation from the total number of reported cases
+Share (%) of cases of hospital-acquired infections with epidemiologic investigation of the total number of registered cases

 Monthly

-Minutes of the meeting of the infection control committee
+Minutes of case review at the meeting of the Infection Control Commission

 20

-Indicator for identifying causes and factors of nosocomial infections and the spread of nosocomial infections
+Indicator for identifying causes and factors of the occurrence and spread of hospital-acquired infections

-Proportion (%) of cases of nosocomial infections with identified causes and factors of nosocomial infections from the total number of reported cases
+Share (%) of hospital-acquired infections with established causes and factors of the occurrence and spread of hospital-acquired infections from the total number of registered cases

 Monthly

-Minutes of the meeting of the infection control committee
+Minutes of case analysis at the meeting of the Infection Control Commission

 1